reasonml/reasonml.github.io/README.md

 `website/` contains the JS, CSS, images and other files (and blog, which contains some markdown files too, these are separated from `docs/`, not too important).

-`npm install && npm start` to start the development server & watcher.
+`cd website && npm install && npm start` to start the development server & watcher.

 Don't use `npm build`.
 It's mostly for debugging.